This post may contain affiliate links. Please see my disclosure policy for details.

 Now, both palaces in the same area have been converted into heritage hotels.
 So, anyone can explore and feel like a queen, or king for the weekend.

 Even if you’re not staying here, it’s still worth having a look around as the place is almost like a museum.

 Some of the rooms have great exhibits about the royal family and the area.
-But, I will warn you that there are a lot of taxidermy on the walls from hunts that the Maharaja used to go on.
+But, I will warn you that there is a lot of taxidermy on the walls from hunts that the Maharaja used to go on.

 Enjoy a royal dinner at Laxmi Niwas

 Even if you’re not staying at either of the palaces, it’s still worth heading here for a dinner fit for a maharaja.

 They serve up the most fantastic tahli in their restaurant and also have an alfresco BBQ that you can attend.
 This even is lit by candlelight in the gardens of the palace with traditional Rajasthani music and dancing!